VisualDataWeb/WebVOWL/util/VowlCssToD3RuleConverter/README.md

 # VOWLCSSToD3RuleConverter

-This tool converts all rules from the `vowl.css` file into javascript code, that can be executed to inline the styles.
-This is required, because otherwise the exported SVG files won't have any styles.
+This tool converts all rules from the `vowl.css` file into javascript code that can be executed to inline the styles.
+This is required because otherwise the exported SVG files won't have any styles.

 This should be integrated into the build process so it won't be overlooked.